nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### Delete an Event: `deleteEvent`

-Are the number of events piling up?
+Are your events piling up?
 To clear the clutter, you can delete any unwanted event from CCACommander with `deleteEvent`!

 Here's how you can use it:<br>
 `deleteEvent EVENT_INDEX`